opendatabio/opendatabio/README.md

 The Measurement table represents a Trait measurement for a given object.
 Thus, it needs a trait_id and object_id of the correct type (as specified by the allowed object types in the Trait definition).
 If the object type is a Taxon, the BibReference is mandatory; for Plants, the date and person_id are mandatory.
 In all cases, Bibreference, date and person_id may be supplied.

-TODO: normalize measurement_category!!!
-Create ER diagram for Trait/Measurement/Translation.
+For quantitative traits, fill in the "value" field; for text and color, the "value_a"; for qualitative and ordinal measures, fill the Measurement_Category table.
+This proccess should validate that categorical Traits that only accept a single selected category should have no more than one category selected per measurement.

-### Entidades secundárias
+### Other entities
 - Person
 A Person entry represents one person which may or may not be directly involved with the database.
 It is used to store information about plant and voucher collectors, specialists, and database users.
 When registering a new person,